jrpotter/notebook/notes/linkers/loader.md

 %%ANKI
 Basic
 At a high-level, the loader is responsible for performing what two actions?
-Back: Copying code/data and beginning program execution.
+Back: Mapping code/data and beginning program execution.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1733607099625-->
 END%%